 If you are still dissatisfied with the outcome of the LGB investigation you may make a formal complaint to the Proprietor.
 The Proprietor will undertake a full investigation which may require a further interview with you or a request for additional written information.
 A formal panel will take place where you will have the opportunity to attend.
-Following the panel hearing, a written reply will be sent to you following the investigation.
-This will, where possible, be completed within two school weeks.
+The Proprietor will write to you informing you of the date of the panel meeting.
+They will aim to convene the meeting within 10 working days of receipt of the complaint.
+If this is not possible then you will be informed of an anticipated date and will be kept informed.